 Trust Preferred Collateralized Debt Obligations.
-At December 31, 2015, CIB Marine held four TPCDOs of \$7.6 million par value with an amortized cost of \$7.2 million and fair value of \$5.0 million.
+At December 31, 2016, CIB Marine held four TPCDOs of \$7.5 million par value with an amortized cost of \$7.1 million and fair value of \$5.1 million.
 To a limited extent, these securities are protected against credit loss by credit enhancements, such as over-collateralization and subordinated securities.
 Unless they are the most senior class security in the structure, however, they also may be subordinated to more senior classes as identified later in this section.
 All the TPCDOs have collateral pools and are not single-issuer securities.
 Preferred Term Securities, LTD ("PreTSLs") 27 A-1 and 28 A-1 are the most senior classes where all other classes issued in those pools are subordinated to them, and PreTSLs 23 C-FP and 26 B-1 are mezzanine or subordinated classes - but not the most deeply subordinated classes of securities in their pools.

 For TPCDO securities PreTSL 23 C-FP and PreTSL 26 B-1, CIB Marine had recorded \$0.2 million credit-related OTTI and placed them on nonaccrual status in years prior to 2011.
-There has been no new credit-related OTTI for these securities during 2015 or 2014.
+There has been no new credit-related OTTI for these securities during 2016 or 2015.
 Deterioration in the financial industry could result in additional OTTI related to credit loss that would be recognized through a reduction in earnings.
-PreTSL 23 C-FP and PreTSL 26 B-1 had \$2.2 million of unrealized losses at December 31, 2015 largely related to deteriorations in credit quality of many of the issuers represented in the collateral pools and high liquidity premiums for securities of this type and quality.
-For CIB Marine's holdings in PreTSL 23 and 26, the deferrals and defaults of issuers in the collateral pools had risen to a level that holders of those securities began receiving "payments-in-kind" ("PIK") at the June 2009 payment date.
-However, during 2013 CIB Marine's PreTSL 23 C-FP and 26 B-1 securities began receiving principal and interest payments again.
-PreTSL 23 C-FP had been in and out of a PIK status during 2014.
-The TPCDOs were performing as to full and timely payments throughout 2015 and at December 31, 2015.
+PreTSL 23 C-FP and PreTSL 26 B-1 had \$1.9 million of unrealized losses at December 31, 2016 largely due to prior deferrals and defaults and related deteriorations in the credit quality of many of the issuers represented in the collateral pools and high liquidity premiums for securities of this type and quality.
+For CIB Marine's holdings in PreTSL 23 C-FP and 26 B-1, the deferrals and defaults of issuers in the collateral pools had risen to a level that holders of those securities began receiving "payments-in-kind" ("PIK") at the June 2009 payment date.
+However, during 2013 CIB Marine's PreTSL 23 C-FP had been in and out of a PIK status during 2014, but not in subsequent years.
+The TPCDOs were performing as to full and timely payments throughout 2015, 2016 and at December 31, 2016.